mountaineerbr/shellChatGPT/man/chatgpt.sh.1.md

 :     Transcribe audio file into text.
 LANG is optional.
       A prompt that matches the audio language is optional.
+      Audio will be transcribed or translated to the target LANG.

       Set twice to get phrase-level timestamps.